 The Cumulative Diversion Analysis assesses whether a proposed project may cause impacts to the minimum streamflows and the natural flow variability needed for protection of fishery resources.
-The cumulative diversion analysis requirements are provided in Appendix A Section A.1.8.
+The cumulative diversion analysis requirements are provided in Appendix A sSection A.1.8.
 This section of the Appendix contains procedures for conducting the analysis and for determining if water is available for appropriation.

-B.5.1 Will the regional criteria for diversion season, minimum bypass flow and maximum cumulative diversion rate be used?
+B.5.1 Will the Regional Criteria for Diversion Season, Minimum Bypass Flow and Maximum Cumulative Diversion Rate be Used?

 This decision allows the applicant to choose whether to (1) complete the cumulative diversion analysis applying the regional criteria for diversion season, minimum bypass flow and maximum cumulative diversion at the POIs at and/or below anadromy, or (2) go directly to conducting a site-specific study to develop site-specific criteria, then complete the cumulative diversion analysis using the site-specific criteria.
-A site specific minimum bypass flow, maximum cumulative diversion rate, or season of diversion may be used to assess effects on instream flows necessary for maintaining fishery resources.
+A site-specific minimum bypass flow, maximum cumulative diversion rate, or season of diversion may be used to assess effects on instream flows necessary for maintaining fishery resources.

 Ideally applicants would perform the cumulative diversion analysis using the regional criteria first, then conduct a site-specific study if the analysis indicates that the proposed project may negatively impact the instream flows needed for fishery resources, or if project yield is affected.
-However, the applicant has the option to go directly to site-specific studies, especially if existing site specific information is readily available.
+However, the applicant has the option to go directly to site-specific studies, especially if existing site-specific information is readily available.

-B.5.2 Initial calculations needed for Cumulative Diversion Analysis
+B.5.2 Initial Calculations needed for Cumulative Diversion Analysis